Host Towns – Where we will stay

 These areas are still to be discovered by the international mountain bike community.
 Thanks to all participants and supporters, this event will have a positive and direct economic impact on local businesses.

-Four Emilian provinces are crossed by Appenninica MTB Parmigiano Reggiano Stage Race: the start is in Porretta Terme (Bologna), before moving to Fanano (Modena), Castelnovo ne’ Monti (Reggio Emilia) and ending in Noceto (Parma).
+Three Emilian provinces are crossed by Appenninica MTB Parmigiano Reggiano Stage Race: the start is in Porretta Terme (Bologna), before moving to Lizzano in Belvedere (Bologna), Fanano (Modena); then, Cerreto Laghi in the municipality of Ventasso and Castelnovo ne’ Monti, both in the province of Reggio Emilia.

 PORRETTA TERME (BOLOGNA)